 What is Gonorrhea?

-Gonorrhea is an STI (sexually transmitted infection) that affects millions of people every year.
+Gonorrhea is an STD (sexually transmitted disease) that affects millions of people every year.
 Gonorrhea is spread by having vaginal, anal, or oral sex with someone who has it.
-The infection can affect the sex organs as well as the mouth, throat, and eyes.
+The disease can affect the sex organs as well as the mouth, throat, and eyes.
 Babies can get gonorrhea at birth if the mother has it.
 This can happen even if the mother does not have symptoms.

 How do I know if I have Gonorrhea?

 Many people do not know they have gonorrhea.
 Some people do not have symptoms, but they can still pass the disease to others.
 People with gonorrhea are often unaware that they have it until it is too late.

 - pus from the penis, vagina or anus

 - anal/rectal pain and itching

 - sore throat

 - pain in the lower belly, lower back pain (women)

 Even if these symptoms go away on their own, you need to get checked at a doctor’s office or an STD clinic.
 The infection can cause permanent damage even when symptoms are not present.